panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 </section>
 ```

----

 # Tabs Component

 A simple counter component is an excellent starting point, but let's create a slightly more advanced component to explore the capabilities of SPX further.
 We'll design a Tabs component that allows us to incorporate tabs into our web application.
 While still relatively straightforward, this component will enable us to delve into additional features.
-Following the same approach as with our Counter component, let's create a new file in the `components` directory named `tabs.ts` and add the following code:
+Following the same approach as with our Counter component, let's create a new file in the `./src/app/components/` directory named `tabs.ts` and add the following code:

+## `tabs.ts`

 <!--prettier-ignore-->
 ```ts